pedropberger/code-misc/README.md

-Misc code, from diferent projects and tests
+Misc and old code, from diferent projects and tests